knopmickael/github-following-app/README.md

 `cat .env`

-If everything went right, it will throw out your variable
+If everything goes well, it will output your token

 <br>